sparkflows/sparkflows-docs/docs/tutorials/data-science/clustering-houses.rst

 Dataset
 -------

-We have taken the Housing dataset from .....

-It looks like below:

-IMAGE

-The columns in the dataset are pretty self-explanatory.
+The dataset is a Housing dataset containing column like price, number of bedrooms, number of bathrooms etc.

 * bedrooms : number of bedrooms in the house
 * price : the price at which the house was sold